ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   1 warning generated.
   [Gamma@localhost cpu0_verilog]$ ./cpu0IIs

-The verilog machine cpu032II has include cpu0I all instructions (cmp, jeq, ... are included also) and add Chapter12_2 slt, beq, ..., instructions.
+The verilog machine cpu032II include cpu0I all instructions (cmp, jeq, ... are included also) and add Chapter12_2 slt, beq, ..., instructions.
 Run build-printf-stdarg-2.sh with cpu=cpu032II will generate slt, beq and bne instructions instead cmp, jeq, ... instructions.
+Since cpu0IIs include both slt, cmp, ... instructions, the slt and cmp both code generated can be run on it without any problem.

 Cpu0 lld structure